Functions for Working with Strings

 endsWith

-Returns whether string str
+Returns whether string str ends with suffix.

 Syntax